WPIRoboticsProjects/opencv-installer/README.md

 }
 ```

 This will install OpenCV on the current system if the JNI bindings are available for it.
-If there aren't any JNI bindings, a `FileNotFoundException` will be thrown by the call to `Installer.installJni()` (you may wrap this in a `try-catch` block if you want to do something with this exception, such as logging it)
+If there aren't any JNI bindings, an `IOException` will be thrown by the call to `Installer.installJni()` (you may wrap this in a `try-catch` block if you want to do something with this exception, such as logging it)